Birmingham England, UK Travel Guide

 Find at: Custard Factory, Digbeth.

-Birmingham boasts a thriving the microbrewery scene with many pubs and independent breweries, demonstrating local brews.
+Birmingham boasts a thriving the microbrewery scene featuring many pubs and independent breweries, demonstrating beers from the area.

 Find at: Sadler's Peaky Blinder Brewery, Indian Brewery Co., many traditional pubs.

-Visit for traditional British classics like sausage rolls, pasties (savory meat and vegetable pastries), and a variety of cakes and biscuits.
+Visit for traditional British classics like sausage rolls, pasties (savory flesh and vegetable pastries), and a variety of cakes and biscuits.

 A classic British takeaway, found throughout the city for a comforting meal.